Narrabri Region

 Gateway to the Pilliga Forest/NP Enjoy the Pilliga Bore Baths a popular stopover for those wanting to soak in the 37 degree hot artesian springs.

-Vast rich agricultural plains famous for the production of some of the best “prime hard” wheat in Australia and bird watching
+Vast rich agricultural plains famous for he production of some of the best prime hard wheat in Australia and bird watching.

 Events